-But as the claims continue to pour in, the VA has begun to slowly change their strict approach to granting benefits to those struggling with sleep apnea.
+But as the claims continue to pour in, the VA has begun to slowly change its strict approach to granting benefits to those struggling with sleep apnea.

-Regardless, it is still important to take the proper time to present the most comprehensive claim possible in order to ensure your best chance for receiving the help you need.
+Regardless, it is still important to take the proper time to present the most comprehensive claim possible in order to ensure your best chance of receiving the help you need.

 If you’re tired of fighting the VA and want the tools to get your sleep apnea claim approved, then click here to get started TODAY.

 Become an Insider!